| | | | | |

 HOW TO MAKE Camaron Rebosado (Fried Battered Shrimp / Filipino Shrimp Tempura)

-2. In another bowl, combine the flour or panko bread crumbs and the salt.
-Drain the shrimps and dredge in the mixture.
-Dip in the beaten eag andd then dredge in the flour/breadcrumb mixture again.
+In another bowl, combine the flour or panko bread crumbs and the salt and pepper.
+You can add a teaspoon of baking powder to the flour mix if you like the shrimp to puff up more when it’s fried.
+Drain the shrimp and dip in the beaten eggs and then dredge in the flour/breadcrumb mixture.

 Yield: 10-12 servings